Managing Vicarious Trauma in Individual and Group Work

 Blacktown, NSW - Blacktown RSL - Friday, 8th November from 9.30am to 4.30pm.

-the clients, or both, have been impacted by vicarious trauma.
-In this one-day workshop the following areas will be covered:
+In this one day workshop the following areas of Vicarious Trauma will be covered:

 - Become more knowledgeable about working in a trauma informed way in a group setting

 - Be able to look at and hold a personal experience while also holding the group